longturn/freeciv21/docs/General/Manuals/client-manual.rst

 -------

 When you click on the :guilabel:`Options` button, a dialog box will appear as in Figure 8 below.
-This dialog allows you to set a myriad of options that effect the look at feel of the client when you are playing a game.
+This dialog allows you to set a myriad of options that affect the look and feel of the client when you are playing a game.

-The local client options dialog box can also be opened while in a game via the :menuselection:`Game --> Local Options` menu.
+The local options dialog box can also be opened while in a game via the :menuselection:`Game --> Local Options` menu.

 .. figure:: ../../_static/images/gui-elements/local-options.png